oopanuga/Common-Provider/README.md

 # CommonProvider

-CommonProvider is a simple library built to give you an easy and consistent way of accessing your providers (Provider model/pattern) or strategies (Strategy pattern).
+CommonProvider is a simple library built to give you an easy and consistent way of loading and accessing your providers (Provider model/pattern) or strategies (Strategy pattern).
 These really similar patterns promote loose coupling and enables extensibility in your applications.

 ### Key Features
 Some key features of CommonProvider are,